anemonik/anemonik/README.md

-- 👋 Hi, I’m @HexyHack
+- 👋 Hi, I’m @HexyHack, low-effort work is my second name /s
+- I know basics of HTML, CSS and JavaScript.
+- Beginning user of Linux, very experienced user of Windows.
+- My next goal: learning Python.

 <!---
 HexyHack/HexyHack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.